FabriconDev/FabriconArchitecture/README.md

 ## Contributing

+Microsoft Fabric is growing at a rapid pace and we need your assistance to ensure that Fabricon remains up-to-date.
-This project welcomes contributions and suggestions.
+We welcome your contributions and suggestions.
 Contributors are responsible to ensure that they have the right to, and actually do, grant us the rights to use your contribution.

-You may suggest improvements/corrections to existing patterns or suggest addition of new ones.
+See something we missed?
+Please contribute to existing patterns or suggest a new one.

 ## Inspirations